moov-io/watchman/README.md

 - [UK - OFSI Sactions List](https://www.gov.uk/government/publications/financial-sanctions-consolidated-list-of-targets/consolidated-list-of-targets#contents)
 - [UK - Sanctions List](https://www.gov.uk/government/publications/the-uk-sanctions-list) (Disabled by default)

-All United States and European Union companies are required to comply with various regulations and sanction lists (such as the US Patriot Act requiring compliance with the BIS Denied Persons List).
-Moov's primary usage for this project is with ACH origination in our [paygate](https://github.com/moov-io/paygate) project.
+All United States, UK and European Union companies are required to comply with various regulations and sanction lists (such as the US Patriot Act requiring compliance with the BIS Denied Persons List).

 ## Table of contents